y2kcyborg/streamfx_shaders/README.md

 ##  Putting Together the Reflection Effect

+- Your avatar needs to trigger the conditions for the bug I'm exploiting, I recommend:
+  - VRM avatar in VSeeFace
+  - Glasses material using 'Standard' shader in 'Transparent' rendering mode
+    - Colour: black with alpha between 0.5 and 0.95

 - Scene 'Avatar Lighting'
   - 'Avatar' - avatar source
   - Source for other accessories that should receive lighting